LASIK is a two step laser vision correction procedure to improve vision. The first step is creating a flap in the cornea in the front of the eye.

 Watch this episode of A State of Sight with Isaac Porter, MD to learn more about the first part of LASIK eye surgery.

 Welcome to A State of Sight, I’m Isaac Porter and this is your update in ophthalmology and eyecare from Raleigh.
-Today, I would like to explain the first step of LASIK, which is a
+Today, I would like to explain the first step of LASIK, which is a two step procedure.

 The first step of LASIK is creating a flap in the cornea and the second step is changing the shape of the cornea to include the power needed in glasses or contact lenses onto the eye.
 When LASIK was first performed in the 1990s, this flap was created in the front of the cornea with a machine called a microkeratome.
 Later, with great advances in modern technology, the femtosecond laser was used to create this flap.